Notice: Changes in dissertation examination process effective from 1 August 2025

 A pre-examiner cannot be:

-The Faculty Council discusses the appointment of pre-examiners on the initiative of the doctoral candidate’s supervising professor (e-form).
+The Faculty Council discusses the appointment of pre-examiners on the initiative of the doctoral candidate’s coordinating academic (e-form).
 The nominated pre-examiners are notified in writing of the Faculty Council’s decision.
 Doctoral candidates must be provided with the opportunity to lodge an objection with the Faculty Council against the appointment of pre-examiners.

 Instructions for preliminary examiners

-The pre-examiners must, within two months, submit a written statement, either jointly or individually, recommending explicitly that the doctoral candidate be granted or denied permission to defend the dissertation at a public examination.
-The time period within which this statement must be submitted cannot be longer than three months, unless there are special grounds.
+The pre-examiners must, a months, submit a written statement, either jointly or individually, recommending explicitly that the doctoral candidate be granted or denied permission to defend the dissertation at a public examination.

 In their statements, pre-examiners must pay attention to at least the following: